A smiling woman standing in front of some stairs.

 Sri Lanka

-For almost three decades Sri Lanka was ravaged by a bitter civil war between the separatist group, Liberation Tigers of Tamil Eelam (LTTE) and the government.
-Finally, in 2009, the war was ended and a large number of civilians were killed and/or displaced.
-Accusations of abuses by both sides still continue to this day.
+For almost three decades Sri Lanka was ravaged by a bitter civil war between the separatist group, Liberation Tigers of Tamil Eelam (LTTE), and the government.
+Finally, in 2009, the war ended, and a large number of civilians were killed and/or displaced.
+Accusations of abuse by both sides persist to this day.

 Our work

 Sri Lanka is prone to natural disasters such as floods, landslides, cyclones, tsunamis and droughts.
-Disaster mitigation forms part of the ongoing programmes, and we can also provide humanitarian support in disaster situations.
+Disaster mitigation forms part of the ongoing programmes, and we build on our work when providing humanitarian support to affected rights holders in disaster situations.

 Diakonia's work makes a difference